Enhancing Novel Object Detection via Cooperative Foundational Models: Introduction

 The challenge of detecting novel objects is exacerbated by the absence of labeled annotations for such classes.
 Prior efforts have largely addressed \textit{Generalized Novel Class Discovery (GNCD)}, utilizing semi-supervised and contrastive learning techniques that assume access to pre-cropped objects and balanced datasets.
 However, these methods are predominantly focused on classification rather than localization, leaving a gap in novel object detection capabilities.

-RNCDL~\cite{fomenko2022learning} is a pioneering approach addressing novel object detection through a training pipeline encompassing both supervised and self-supervised learning.
+RNCDL\cite{fomenko2022learning} is a pioneering approach addressing novel object detection (NOD; requires both localization and recognition of known and novel classes) through a training pipeline encompassing both supervised and self-supervised learning.
 Nonetheless, RNCDL lacks the ability to assign semantic labels to novel categories without additional validation sets, and its performance falls short for practical applications.

-Emerging approaches in \textit{open-vocabulary object detection (OVD)} have demonstrated promise through the integration of Vision-Language Models (VLMs) like CLIP~\cite{clip}, which leverage language embeddings of category names to generalize detection capabilities.
+Emerging approaches in \textit{open-vocabulary object detection (OVD; similar to NOD, but main focus is on novel classes, and requires large-scale training)} have demonstrated promise through the integration of Vision-Language Models (VLMs) like CLIP~\cite{clip}, which leverage language embeddings of category names to generalize detection capabilities.
 Techniques such as GLIP~\cite{li2021grounded} and Grounding DINO (GDINO)~\cite{groundingdino} further intertwine language and vision modalities at various architectural stages, achieving detection through text inputs.
 These advancements, however, are contingent upon extensive training and computational resources, implicating significant environmental and financial costs~\cite{patterson2021carbon, strubell2020energy}.

 In this work, we present a cooperative mechanism that harnesses the complementary strengths of foundational models such as CLIP and SAM to transition existing closed-set detectors into open-set detectors for novel object detection (NOD).
 These foundational models, trained on diverse datasets, are adept at generalizing across tasks and distributions unseen during training.
 Our approach uses CLIP's zero-shot classification in tandem with background boxes identified by Mask-RCNN to determine novel class labels and their confidence scores.
 These boxes then guide SAM in refining the predictions and eliminating spurious background detections.
 Ours is the first approach to demonstrate the potential of existing foundational VLMs for NOD.